Unified Inference on Moment Restrictions with Nuisance Parameters: Test Formulation

 \end{assum}

 We provide Assumptions \ref{ass:para G is 2nd differentiable} and \ref{ass:para strong identifiability} following the basic idea of \citet{chen2019inference}.
-Assumption \ref{ass:para G is 2nd differentiable} requires the boundedness of the second partial derivative of $G\circ g$ in the sense of \eqref{eq:second order derivative bound}.
+Assumption \ref{ass:para G is 2nd differentiable} requires the boundedness of the second partial derivative of $\phi_P$ in the sense of \eqref{eq:second order derivative bound}.
 Assumption \ref{ass:para strong identifiability} requires that the set $\Theta_0$ is in the interior of $\Theta$ and it is well separated.
 The condition in \eqref{eq.identification para} is similar to the partial identification assumption used in \citet[p.~1265]{chernozhukov2007estimation}.
-Clearly, these high level conditions exclude some empirical applications such as the cases where $F$ and $G$ are CDFs of discrete random variables.
-But it is worth noting that these conditions are sufficient but not necessary for our results, as also mentioned by \citet{chen2019inference}.
-We need such high level conditions for theoretical purpose.
-In Section \ref{sec:simulation} for the Monte Carlo simulations, we show that our methods work well in cases where such conditions do not hold.
+It is worth noting that these conditions are sufficient but not necessary for our results, as also mentioned by \citet{chen2019inference}.
+We impose such high level conditions for theoretical completeness.
+In Section \ref{sec:simulation}, we verify these assumptions for a conditional moment restriction model.